Acellera/htmd/doc/source/tutorials/simulation/02-membrane-cellular-restraints.md

 - `output.coor` - the final equilibrated coordinates.
 - `output.xsc` - the final equilibrated box.
-- `output.vel` - the final velocities.
+- `output.vel` - the final velocities (production regenerates its own at the requested temperature, so this isn't strictly needed downstream).
-- `output.xtc` + `log.txt` + restart files - the trajectory and run state.
+- `output.xtc` + `restart.chk` - the trajectory and resume checkpoint.
+The bundled `./equil/run.sh` wrapper redirects ACEMD's stdout/stderr into `log.txt`; calling `acemd --input ./equil` directly sends it to the terminal.

-`setup_production` reads `output.coor` (as the starting coordinates for production) and `output.xsc` (as the production box) from this directory, so you must run equilibration *before* setting up production.
+`setup_production` reads `output.coor` (starting coordinates) and `output.xsc` (the production box) from this directory, so you must run equilibration *before* setting up production.
 The topology (`structure.prmtop`) and force-field parameter files are reused from the equilibration directory as-is.

 ## Step 5 - Production setup (NVT) with cellular restraints